Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

-We apply Theorem~\ref{mainthm:ramanujan-type-implies-hecke} to find that the Ramanujan-type congruence for~$\Delta^\#_p$ arises from Hecke congruences.
-Since~$\Delta$ and hence~$\Delta^\#_p$ is an eigenform for the~$p$\thdash\ classical Hecke operator, one Hecke congruence suffices, namely
+We apply Theorem~\ref{mainthm:ramanujan-type-implies-hecke} to find that the Ramanujan-type congruence for~$\Delta_p$ arises from congruences for Hecke eigenvalues.
+Since~$\Delta$ and hence~$\Delta_p$ is an eigenform for the~$p$\thdash\ classical Hecke operator, the following congruence suffices: